Volvo PV650 Series: PV650-652

 Volvo had started planning for a larger successor for its first car, the ÖV4 in 1926, even before the little four-cylinder car was introduced.
 The Swedish car market was dominated by American manufacturers and Volvo needed a large six-cylinder car to be competitive.

 Volvo PV651 was introduced in April 1929.
 The new car had a stronger chassis to cope with the more powerful engine.
 The bodywork was manufactured in the traditional way, with a wooden frame covered with steel plates.
 The 3010 cc DB engine was very robust and its crankshaft was supported by seven main bearings.
-The gearbox was a non-syncromesh 3-speed box.
+The gearbox was a non-synchromesh 3-speed box.

 In the spring of 1930 the car was succeeded by the PV652, with modified interior and dashboard.
 The engine had a new carburettor but the main improvement was the introduction of hydraulic brakes.
-In 1931 the car got a 4-speed non-syncromesh gearbox.
+In 1931 the car got a 4-speed non-synchromesh gearbox.

 In January 1932 the PV652 was updated with the larger capacity 3366 cc EB engine and a new 3-speed gearbox with synchronized 2nd and 3rd gear.

 Volvo also built commercial chassis versions of the car.
 Most of them got light truck-, ambulance or hearse bodies, but a small number of the PV650 Series chassises were clothed in more flamboyant two-door open or closed bodies.